 Location: 1310 Marie Mount Hall

-Please reply to this post to share/submit your reflection on this reading and how it relates to your own experiences by midnight on April 29th.
+If you are working towards a letter of completion for the inclusion and diversity workshop series, please reply to this post to share/submit your reflection on this reading and how it relates to your own experiences by midnight on September 29th.
 The reflection should be 1-2 paragraphs.
-If you do not want to go to all the workshops, but still want to engage in this reflective exercise, then we invite you to participate as well.
+If you do not want pursue a letter of completion, but still want to engage in this reflective exercise, then we invite you to participate as well.